bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 Often the description of the typeface will tell you what kind of a typeface you’re looking at: heed to those labels.
 If they aren’t labeled, use the features above to steer you in the right direction.

-<i>No time to finishing reading?
+<i>No time to finish reading?
 Shoot me your email and I’ll send you the PDF cheat sheet with the quick n' dirty version!</i>

 {% include cta.html %}